 • Preheat air fryer at 180 degrees for 5 minutes.

-• No need to flip in between.
+• No need to flip the crackers in between.

 • When the colour changes and sides get golden brown, they are done.